 Thus, the Three Sisters of Nauset effectively ceased to exist as a light station — that is until the National Park Service began steps to reunite them.
 The Park Service first acquired the two 1892 wooden towers that had been sold to the Cummings family in 1965, and then, ten years later, successfully negotiated the purchase of the third tower from the Hall family.

-In 1983, the National Park Service placed the Three Sisters of Nauset in a park setting, 1,800 feet east of Nauset Light, where visitors will find them lined up in their original configuration, a straight line with 150 feet between towers.
-Following a $500,000 restoration completed in 1989, the Cape Cod National Seashore now cares for the lights.
+In 1983, the National Park Service placed the Three Sisters of Nauset in a park setting, 1,800 feet west of Nauset Light, where visitors will find them lined up in their original configuration, a straight line with 150 feet between towers.
+Following a $500,000 restoration completed in 1989, Cape Cod National Seashore now cares for the Three Sisters.